Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Account-Address-Id.md

 # Update Accounts' Address ID

-The service updates the address ID at account level upon successful validation of customer ID given in the request for a given Account ID.
+This API is used to update the address ID at account level for a given Account Id upon successful validation of customer ID, if given in the request.

 ## Endpoint